Cyber Security

 Our performance2

-Woodside responded to an increase in cyber related events in 2024.
-We reported eight3 events to the Australian Cyber Security Centre (ACSC) in 2024, including a zero day vulnerability related to our firewall provider and four significant phishing campaigns.
+Woodside responded to an increase in cyber related events in 2025.
+We reported two3 events to the Australian Cyber Security Centre (ACSC) in 2025, which were both significant phishing campaigns directed at our IT environment.

 The reports provided to the ACSC were voluntary and the events did not result in any material business impact.